Chiller (TV network): Acquired programs

 Chiller's acquired slate included genre films, international series (Afterlife, Apparitions), non-scripted programs (Fear Factor), and anthology shows (Masters of Horror).

 In July 2015, the channel aired a weekly anime block.
 The weekly block aired from midnight to 2:00 am on Wednesdays, but was summarily cancelled due to poor ratings.
 Anime shows that aired on the block included Tokyo Majin, Devil May Cry: The Animated Series, Is This a Zombie?, and Black Blood Brothers.

 Dare 2 Direct Film Festivals

 In October 2007, Chiller announced its "Dare 2 Direct Film Festival" which premiered on Halloween night.
 Viewers uploaded 300 short films and the winners aired on this original special.

 Chiller renewed its Dare 2 Direct Film Festival in 2008, which aired on Halloween night.
-The channel premiered webisodes of an original film, "The Hills Are Alive" from Tim Burton protégé Caroline Thompson (co-screenwriter of Tim Burton's Corpse Bride and screenwriter of Edward Scissorhands) in July on chillertv.com, and aired the complete film as its first original film in October.
+The channel premiered webisodes of an original film, "The Hills Are Alive" from Tim Burton protégé Caroline Thompson (co-screenwriter of Corpse Bride and screenwriter of Edward Scissorhands) in July on chillertv.com, and aired the complete film as its first original film in October.